Table of contents

 - Variable costs: These expenses include all of the variable direct costs in COGS but exclude direct, fixed overhead costs.
 Variable costs are affected by your business activity, and, as the name implies, they can fluctuate from month to month.
 Variable costs are considered part of the costs that contribute to overall COGS.

 Using cost of goods sold to improve profitability

-Large companies hire teams of accountants and FP&A “financial planning and analysis” analysts to review every cost with a fine-tooth comb.
-While you may want to seek professional help, you can do your own calculation and but it still likely has opportunities to improve through your own COGS analysis.
-Businesses that use Square have quick access to this information on the Square Dashboard with analytics, inventory, and other reporting tools.
+Large companies hire teams of accountants and FP&A, (financial planning and analysis) analysts to review every cost with a fine-tooth comb.
+While you may want to seek professional help, you can do your own calculation, but it still likely has opportunities to improve through your own COGS analysis.
+Businesses that use the Square retail POS system have quick access to this information on the Square Dashboard with analytics, inventory, and other reporting tools.